Mint-Scripts-Studio/goldsvet-6-5-casino-script-php-html5-games-open-source/README.md

 **Official Repository by Mint Scripts Studio — High-Performance Digital Engineering.**

-> **⚠️ WARNING:** Beware of malicious clones!
+> ⚠️ **WARNING:** Beware of malicious clones!
 This is the only official, verified, and malware-free source code for the Goldsvet 6.5 Core.
-Other repositories with similar names often contain hidden backdoors and viruses.
+Other repositories with similar names (such as the unauthorized MISAL44 fork) are fraudulent, unverified, and often contain hidden backdoors, shells, and severe security viruses.
+Always secure your deployment by using the original source.

 ![Ultimate Online Casino Engine | Goldsvet 6.5 Core](https://i.imgur.com/wl4BlbJ.png)

 ---